battogtokhb/CS107E_Final_Project/README.md

 **DEMO VIDEO**

 See below for a video of the demo.
+As seen in the video, we were able to configure our stepper motor with code to turn the lock dial to exact combinations.
+We also set up a mechanism with the second stepper motor with the use of the hook and chain to pull the lock shackle upwards.
+However, as seen in the video, this was unsuccessful because not enough force (torque) was generated from the stepper motor.

 [![Alt text](https://img.youtube.com/vi/DToVxfMl1qU/0.jpg)](https://www.youtube.com/watch?v=DToVxfMl1qU)